MCM-Fluidics/Intervalometer/README.md

 The total updates while values are being edited.
 Empty, invalid, or too-small values are replaced with safe minimums when the sequence is started.

 During a sequence, the active field pulses softly in red: `DELAY` while waiting to start, `LONG` while the shutter target is held, and `INTERVAL` while waiting for the next press.
-The red crosshair also shows a brief translucent tap pulse for each simulated press.
+During the complete `LONG` hold, the red crosshair shows a continuous, gently breathing translucent ring.
+It fades when the simulated press is released.

 ## Run on a PC